-- Slowly flashes the Scroll Lock LED on the user's keyboard. - Illuminates all three LEDs on the other console's keyboard. - Locks the other console's keyboard and mouse. - Displays a blank image on the other console's monitor.
-If you want the other console monitor(s) to remain active during Private Mode sessions, use the Toggle Blanking State command.
+- Slowly flashes the Scroll Lock LED on the remote keyboard. - Illuminates all three LEDs on the local keyboard. - Displays a blank image on the local console's monitor. - Locks the local console's keyboard and mouse.

-To cancel the Private Mode, enter Command Mode again and press <Scroll Lock>.
+To cancel the Private Mode, press <Scroll Lock> again while in Command Mode.
 This command also closes Command Mode.